 Our recent surveys show that our readers are keen to buy abroad as soon as possible, but understandably have some worries.
 We look at your top four concerns and how to make a smooth and safe purchase and move.

-It’s understandable that many people are worried about Brexit, but there are two key points to remember here:
+It’s understandable that many people are worried about the impacts of Brexit, but there are two key points to remember here:

-- If you’re buying a holiday home, it will have absolutely no impact on you at all!
-Being from outside the EU does not change your right to own property (ask our many clients from America and Australia) and, for a holiday home, even a tourist visa will suffice if there are no reciprocal arrangements, as it allows you to stay for up to 90 days in a 180-day period.
+- If you’re buying a holiday home, nothing has changed!
+Being from outside the EU does not change your right to own property (ask our many clients from America and Australia) and, for a holiday home, even a tourist visa will suffice, as it allows you to stay for up to 90 days in a 180-day period.

 Our partner company, Property Guides, can provide you with no-obligation recommendations and introductions to health insurance providers overseas.
 Simply call their free Resource Centre on +44(0)20 7898 0549 or email firstname.lastname@example.org.